kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/final-presentation-milestone-1.md

 For the first milestone of this project, you should complete the following activities by the end of week 2 of the course:
 - Determine your group members.
 Your group should be 4-5 student in total, and can include students from any squad.
 - Pick your learning topic and set your specific learning goals.
-You can pick any topic that interests you, but note that you will only have 1-2 weeks to learn the topic well enough to be able to create your lesson video, so pick a topic and learn goals that are feasible in that timeframe.
+You can pick any topic that interests you, but note that you will only have 1-2 weeks to learn the topic well enough to be able to create your lesson video, so pick a topic and learning goals that are feasible in that timeframe.
 - Answer the SDL Planning questions listed below.
 - Create a group learning plan that distributes responsibilities to different group members.